systemed/glug/README.md

 The layer call begins with the layer id (`:water`) and then any additional layer-wide properties (source, source_layer, metadata, interactive).
 If no source is specified, the default will be used.
 If no source_layer is specified, the layer id will be used - so in this case, Glug would assume a source_layer of 'water'.

 Zoom levels are always specified as Ruby ranges (`5..13`) rather than separate minzoom/maxzoom properties.
+"Beginless" and "Endless" ranges (e.g. `..5` or `13..`) are supported.

 ### Style definitions